hoytpr/Lacto_genome/plasmid1ab.md

  ![significant shared sequence identity](/fig/990-selection-graph.png)

- Only one node pair (#600074: 270x and #276613: 505x) marked with an asterisk in the above image, remain as an unresolved repeated sequence.
-When we zoom in on these nodes we can see that the copy number suggests that node #276613 is the repeated element.
+ Only one node pair (#600074 and #276613) marked with an asterisk in the above image, remained as an unresolved repeated sequence.
+When we zoom in on these nodes we can see that the copy number suggests that node #276613 (505x) is the repeated element, not #600074 (270x).

  ![unresolved repeated sequence](/fig/600074-and-276613-graph-labels.png)